How to Make a Discord Bot in 2023

 We’ll be following along with our super detailed guide on Discord Bot Hosting to get our VPS up and running.

-Discord Bot Hosting Guide - Writebots
+Discord Bot Hosting Guide - WriteBots

 I recommend you read that guide from start to finish and follow along with the VPS setup (every step is illustrated); the good stuff starts at this section of the guide.